-At North Texas Endoscopy Centers we treat a wide variety of conditions.
+At North Texas Endoscopy Centers we have a wide variety procedures.

 Anorectal disease refers to ailments of the anus and/or rectum.
 The most common conditions include hemorrhoids, anal warts, anal fissures, anorectal abscesses and anal fistulas.